Migrate from TSLint to ESLint

 The command above adds ESLint, adds a parser that makes ESLint understand TypeScript, and adds some TypeScript-specific rules.

-Now, to make the actual migration simpler, install the tslint-to-eslint-config utility.
+Now, to make the actual migration simpler, run the tslint-to-eslint-config utility.
 This tool will take your TSLint configuration and create the "closest" ESLint configuration from it.

 There should now be a new